AK-47: Service life

 The AK-47 and its variants have been and are made in dozens of countries, with "quality ranging from finely engineered weapons to pieces of questionable workmanship."
-As a result, the AK-47 has a service/system life of approximately 6,000, to 10,000, to 15,000 rounds.
-The AK-47 was designed to be a cheap, simple, easy to manufacture rifle, perfectly matching Soviet military doctrine that treats equipment and weapons as disposable items.
-As units are often deployed without adequate logistical support and dependent on "battlefield cannibalization" for resupply, it is actually more cost-effective to replace rather than repair weapons.
+As a result, the AK-47 has a service/system life of approximately 6,000 to 15,000 rounds.
+The AK-47 was designed to be a cheap, simple, easy-to-manufacture rifle, perfectly matching Soviet military doctrine that treats equipment and weapons as disposable items.
+As units are often deployed without adequate logistical support and dependent on "battlefield cannibalization" for resupply, it is more cost-effective to replace rather than repair weapons.

 The AK-47 has small parts and springs that need to be replaced every few thousand rounds.
-However, "Every time it is disassembled beyond the field stripping stage, it will take some time for some parts to regain their fit, some parts may tend to shake loose and fall out when firing the weapon.
+However, "Every time it is disassembled beyond the field stripping stage, it will take some time for some parts to regain their fit, and some parts may tend to shake loose and fall out when firing the weapon.
 Some parts of the AK-47 line are riveted together.
-Repairing these can be quite a hassle, since the end of the rivet has to be ground off and a new one set after the part is replaced."
+Repairing these can be quite a hassle since the end of the rivet has to be ground off and a new one set after the part is replaced."